kalabsha/spring-boot-helloworld/docs/devops.md

 # What are the core DevOps responsibilities we normally carry?

-When it comes to DevOps, we always picture the inifinity symbol in our minds.
+When it comes to DevOps, we always picture the infinity symbol in our minds.
 It contains Dev, Build, Test, Deploy, Monitor as the main steps for a CI/CD pipeline.
 As a DevOps Engineer, we're CI/CD oriented and we take responsibilities in each step of the pipeline.

 From my point of view, the core DevOps responsibilities we normally carry are: